Skip to content

 cols: list

-- 'all' (all qunatities given in data frame except settings)
+- 'all' (all quantities given in data frame except settings)

 - 'BTEX' (for benzene, toluene, ethylbenzene, xylene)